 Starter is for shops under €100k/year of gross revenue.
 If you hit that cap in October, your business is on track for over €100k — congratulations.
 The cap is doing its job: signalling "you've outgrown this plan".

-02 What changes when you cross it
+02 What changes when I cross the cap?

 - View past data — Home, P&L, Statistics all work normally.